Japan–China Joint Communiqué: Japan

-On September 26–27, 1972, Japan's Foreign Minister Masayoshi Ōhira and PRC's Foreign Minister Ji Pengfei met to negotiate a proposal for the declaration.
+On 26–27 September 1972, Japan's Foreign Minister Masayoshi Ōhira and China's Foreign Minister Ji Pengfei met to negotiate a proposal for the declaration.

 Japan explained that they should raise the issue of the state of war between China and Japan in Clause 1.
 Japan explained to China that they could not accept China's interpretation of officially ending the state of war in this joint declaration.
 This was because China was not bound by the Treaty of Taipei (a peace treaty between Japan and Taiwan), by which Japan and the Republic of China (ROC) government of Chiang Kai-shek had already established the end of World War II.
 Japan negotiated to emphasize the existence of a peaceful relationship between the two countries and leave the specific timing of the end of the state of war unspecified.
 Although Japan's standpoint on the Treaty of Taipei did not change, if diplomatic normalization between Japan and China were to be established, Japan was willing to terminate the Treaty of Taipei.